OctopusDeploy/docs/src/pages/docs/runbooks/scheduled-runbook-trigger/index.md

 navOrder: 40
 ---

-Scheduled runbook triggers allow you to define unattended behavior for your [Runbook](/docs/runbooks) that will cause an automatic runbook run to environments of your choosing.
+Scheduled runbook triggers allow you to define an unattended behavior for your [runbook](/docs/runbooks) that will cause an automatic runbook run to environments of your choosing.

 :::div{.hint}
 Only published snapshots can be used to create a scheduled runbook trigger, draft snapshots cannot be used to create a scheduled trigger.